Stop trying to be NICE about culture shift.

-- The new President of a regional service firm who wanted to shift the culture to focus on the customer, first.
+- The new President of a regional service firm who wanted to shift the culture to focus on service.

-- CEO of a $2B east-coast insurance company merging with a sister company in the Midwest who needed to complete the process of integration within six months.
+- CEO of a $2B east-coast insurance company merging with a sister company in the Midwest who needed to complete the integration process within six months.

-- The new CIO of a 2,000 person IT division of a Fortune 500 company sought to transition from a culture of independent “tribes” to operating off a common technology platform and mindset.
+- The new CIO of a 2,000 person F500 IT division who sought to transition from a culture of “rogue tribes” to operating off a common platform and mindset.

-- A Senior VP of Operations moving to a flatter, team-based organization that required everyone be actively engaged in the process of Creative Destruction for the sake of the organization’s survival – even as they knew that 2/3 of their jobs would not exist once the evolution was complete.
+- An Operations SVP moving to a flatter, team-based organization that required everyone be actively engaged in Creative Destruction for the sake of the organization’s survival – even as they knew that 2/3 of their jobs would not exist once the evolution was complete.

 RCA is not appropriate for those who prefer to ram through changes from a “because I said so” mindset, or for those who consider major employee turnover to be a “necessary cost” of change.